 Typically, Monte-Carlo and stochastic collocation methods~\cite{S4} are used to quantify uncertainties.
 Then, a deterministic problem is solved for each realization.
 However, in each time step only the solution corresponding to a particular sample or quadrature point is available.
-Only after all simulations are done, the statistics can be determined.
+Only after all simulations are completed, the statistics can be determined.

 In many engineering applications, for instance forming processes~\cite{Imran2021}, the statistics of interest must be computed online.
 To this end, we follow an intrusive stochastic Galerkin approach.
-The functional dependence of the level-set function on the stochastic input is described a priori by a series expansion and a Galerkin projection is used to obtain deterministic evolution equations for the coefficients of the series.
-This approach has been applied to the \emph{parabolic} approximation~\cite{Beckermann2007,Preusser} of random level-set equations.
+The functional dependence of the level set function on the stochastic input is described a priori by a series expansion and a Galerkin projection is used to obtain deterministic evolution equations for the coefficients of this series.
+This approach has been applied to the \emph{parabolic} approximation~\cite{Beckermann2007,Preusser} of random level set equations.

 The aim of this work is to introduce a theoretical framework for the \emph{hyperbolic} formulation.
 It is well-known that the stochastic Galerkin method does not necessarily transfer hyperbolicity to the Galerkin formulation.
-Still, there are successful applications to many scalar conservation laws, when the resulting Jacobian is symmetric.
+Still, there are successful applications to many scalar conservation laws, when the resulting Jacobians of the flux are symmetric.
 Then, well-balanced schemes have been developed~\cite{H5} and a maximum-principle has been ensured~\cite{kusch2019maximum}.

-However, the level-set equations with uncertain velocity may result --- even in the one-dimensional scalar case --- in a non-symmetric Jacobian of the hyperbolic problem.
+However, the level set equations with uncertain velocity may result --- even in the one-dimensional scalar case --- in a non-symmetric Jacobian of the stochastic Galerkin system.
 Furthermore, a Hamilton-Jacobi form in \emph{multiple} spatial dimenions, results in a \emph{system} of hyperbolic equations.